raphaele42/sentiment_ML_app/README.md

 #tfidf__use_idf: True
 #vect__ngram_range: (1, 1)

-# note about PCA: it does not improve performance and increases running time significantly,
-# so no feature reduction will be applied to these models
 ```

+Note about PCA: it does not improve the performance of the Logistic Regression modela and increases the running time significantly.
+For this reason, no feature reduction will be applied to these models.

 ### Naive Bayes

 ```
 # pipeline data vectorisation => transformation => classifier
 nb_clf = Pipeline([('vect', CountVectorizer()),
                    ('tfidf', TfidfTransformer()),